 Sometimes, ultrasounds are done inside your body.
 In this case, the transducer is attached to a probe that's inserted into a natural opening in your body.
 Examples include:

 - Transesophageal echocardiogram.
-A transducer, inserted into your esophagus, obtains heart images.
-It's usually done while you are sedated.
+A transducer, inserted into the esophagus, obtains heart images.
+It's usually done while under sedation.

 - Transrectal ultrasound.
 This test creates images of the prostate by placing a special transducer into the rectum.

 - Transvaginal ultrasound.
-A special transducer is gently inserted into the vagina to get a quick look at the uterus and ovaries.
+A special transducer is gently inserted into the vagina to look at the uterus and ovaries.

 Ultrasound is usually painless.
 However, you may experience mild discomfort as the sonographer guides the transducer over your body, especially if you're required to have a full bladder, or inserts it into your body.